 2) Supporting documents - Writing Sample & CV/Resume.
 After you submit your application and it loads on our system, you can upload your supporting documents through the Application Status Check website.

 - Writing sample: A short piece that shows your analytical writing skills (e.g., senior or master's degree thesis, term paper).
 Recommended length is approximately 20 pages.

 3) Transcripts.
 You must provide one copy of the academic transcript

 4) Report of GRE scores and (if applicable) official report of TOEFL scores.
 (More on test scores.)

 - The Educational Testing Service (ETS) code for the University of Texas at Austin is 6882.

 Be sure to provide an e-mail address that will be active until the end of April.
-If you change e-mail addresses, please contact the Graduate Coordinator, Jessica Cochran, to have your records updated.
+If you change e-mail addresses, please contact the Graduate Coordinator, Rachel Ozanne, to have your records updated.

 Give your recommenders plenty of lead time when requesting letters of recommendation.
 You must submit the online application before your recommenders can get the e-mail directing them to the online submission of letters of recommendation.

 Incomplete applications are unlikely to be reviewed.
 Check the Application Status Check website to verify receipt of application materials.